lh3/minisv/README.md

 2. Minisv does not output genotypes.
 This makes it less useful for germline SV calling.
 On the HG002 benchmark data, minisv is close to but not as good as the best germline SV caller.

+3. For the best accuracy, minisv needs the alignment of all reads against multiple reference genomes or pangenome graphs.
+This greatly increases the running time.
+A better strategy is to only align reads with SVs to reduce alignment time.
+It is possible to build a pipeline on top of minisv but this has not been implemented.

 [mg-zenodo]: https://zenodo.org/records/6286521
 [vntr-wiki]: https://en.wikipedia.org/wiki/Variable_number_tandem_repeat